michael72/plantuml-helpers/doc/examples.md

 #### Sorted

-Now we do execute the `PlantUML-Helpers Auto Format UML` command.
-This only auto formats all arrows that are aligned right.
+Now we execute the `PlantUML-Helpers Auto Format UML` command.
+This auto formats all arrows and changes their format - if they should be horizontal or vertical.
 All others are left out.
-Initially you could also execute the `PlantUML-Helpers Reformat UML` command - which reverts *all* arrows to the defaults.
-The defaults are: "up" for inheritance and "right" for all others.
+The defaults are: "up" for inheritance (or at least vertical) and "right" for compositional arrays.

 The first automatic formatting delivers this result:
 ```plantuml